"Knowing is not enough; we must apply. Wishing is not enough; we must do." - Johann Wolfgang Von Goethe

 What is a CV?

-Latin for 'course of life', it means just that.
-It chronicles the details of your entire academic & professional career till date.
+CV is Latin for 'course of life' and the document showcases just that to the recruiters.
+It chronicles the details of your entire academic and professional career till date.

 Since you wouldn't want the course of your life to be limited by anything, a typical CV is not bounded by the number of pages.
 A CV can run from a couple of pages to more than 10 and no one will blink an eye.